 History 110 - Dr. Gayle Olson-Raymer

-Today, we continue our story by making a link between previous discussions about life in the Old World of Medieval Europe and life in the "New World" of North America's diverse Indian Nations.
+Today, we continue our story with the next chapter that serves as a link between previous discussions about life in the Old World of Medieval Europe and life in the "New World" of North America's diverse Indian Nations.
 This link has been variously characterized as

 - a congenial meeting of two people in a so-called "New World;"